-- Other privacy/quieting needs
+- Other privacy/quiet needs

 - Drainage of liquids

-- Pressure and atmosphere control
+- Pressure & atmosphere control

 - Temperature balance

-3. Privacy and security
+3. Privacy & Security

 - Stairway railing infill panels that offer safety

 Playing mix-and-match with these elements changes the feel drastically.
 The aesthetic can be light, playful, and delicate (ex: decorative brass wire mesh) or a heavy and impenetrable barrier (ex.: architectural stainless steel wire mesh).
 They can be used as a purely functional element, purely decorative, or somewhere in between.

-Many perforated metals are manufactured to leave an edge of solid metal.
-It will be the same height as the rest of the panel, so if you want your edging to stand out, you’ll need a secondary product.
+Standard manufacturing of many perforated metal architecture pieces leaves them with an edge of solid metal.
+It'll be the same height as the rest of the panel, so if you want your edging to stand out, you’ll need a secondary product.

 Decorative Wire mesh, however, has rough, sharp edges that tend to fray and stick to things.
 Mesh is difficult to produce and frame at the same time.